 Saints Row series: Throughout the second game, Boss, the character you play, does a lot of this.
 This goes to show you that s/he's losing out his/her sense of morality, all because of the explosion that s/he survived from.

-Pokemon Red And Blue: Mafiaesque Team Rocket was the lightest villain group in the games, bar none.
-Whacking a few Mons, running a casino and the Viridian Gym as legitimate business ventures, taking over a city, intermeddling with the Lake of Rage, and hijacking the Goldenrod Radio Tower were pretty big for their day, but compared to more recent organizations they're small fries.
+Pokémon Red and Blue: Mafiaesque Team Rocket was the lightest villain group in the games, bar none.
+It didn't prevent from doing it lots of times.
+Whacking a few Mons, running a casino and the Viridian Gym as legitimate business ventures, taking over a city, intermeddling with the Lake of Rage, and hijacking the Goldenrod Radio Tower were pretty big for their day.
+The worst of their crimes was killing a mother Marowak in Lavender Town.
+And yet compared to more recent organizations they're still small fries.

 Cipher makes Poochyena kicking, if not molestation, its modus operandi.
 In the events of Pokémon Colosseum, they were running all of Orre from the shadows of the criminal underworld, with even its most affable Admin, Miror B., holding the mayor of Pyrite Town around his pinky while distributing Shadow Pokemon shipped from the Under to people at the Pyrite Colosseum.
 Dakim was the enforcer who put everyone else in line, Venus was the pretty face that kept the people of the Under out of Cipher's affairs with her gaudy entertainment programming, and Ein corrupted the stolen Pokemon that Team Snagem and other criminal organizations paid Cipher as tribute for use as weapons.
 The place was hell on earth in a near-literal form until Wes waged his two-man war, and five years later during the events of Pokemon XD, changes in personnel aside, Cipher's at it again, and the loss of support from Team Snagem is merely a setback to their greater operations.